Tag Archives: Nineveh

 Luke 11:29-32

-In Jesus, a greater than Jonah is here.
-He announced his death and then rose from the belly of the earth.
-That’s his great word, his message of hope, a sign of God’s love for us.
+In Jesus, a greater than Jonah calls us to take up his mission.
+Jesus announced his death and then rose from the belly of the earth.
+That’s his great word, his message of hope — God’s forgiveness.
 That message must be proclaimed to the whole world and the world must hear it.

 Paintings and sculptures of the story of Jonah, like the above, often appear in the early Christian catacombs of Rome.
 There’s Jonah thrown to the whale.
 On the upper right panel, Moses strikes the rock and water flows, a sign of Baptism promising life.
 (Note the water flows over the whale) On the panel upper left, Jesus raises Lazarus from the grave.

 The story of Jonah raises our hope and nourishes our prayers.
 God offers us a great mission and a great vision.
-As it was with Jonah, we may find it beyond our understanding, but we are called to believe.
-Like Nineveh, our world is called to believe.
+As it was with Jonah, we may find it beyond our understanding and think our world unredeemable, but we are called to believe in the great mercy of God. but we are called to believe.

 Lord,